-This report is made solely to the Company's shareholder, as a body, in accordance with section 205 of the Mauritius Companies Act 2001 in so far as applicable to Category 1 Global Business Licence companies.
-Our audit work has been undertaken so that we might state to the Company's shareholder those matters we are required to state to the shareholder in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's shareholder as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Company's shareholders, as a body, in accordance with section 205 of the Mauritius Companies Act 2001.
+Our audit work has been undertaken so that we might state to the Company's shareholders those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's shareholders as a body, for our audit work, for this report, or for the opinions we have formed.